Orders of $50 or more get free shipping within the US!!

 Cauldron © Sophia Rosenberg 2008

-At this edge of origins, we celebrate the Dark Goddess archetype, those Goddesses who embody mystery, the volatile underbelly, the power of Shadow.
-This is a great time to manifest a dream, a longing wish or plant the seeds for a new project.
-As the Moon grows in light, so will your intentions you set during this time.”
+This is a great time to manifest a dream, a longing wish, or to plant seeds of ideas for a new project.
+As the Moon grows in light, so will the intentions you set during this time.

 The New Moon promotes new growth and gives you a fresh start to the lunar month ahead.
-Starting a garden during this time helps establish strong roots in your plants and in yourself.
+Starting a garden or planting a houseplant cutting during this time helps establish strong roots in your plants and in yourself.
 Dirt work is always cathartic and grounding during this Moon phase.

 Dark Spirits Roam Free © Glenda Goodrich 2015